readthedocs/readthedocs.org/docs/user/localization.rst

 * ``phpmyadmin`` at ``http://phpmyadmin.readthedocs.io/en/latest/``
 * ``phpmyadmin-spanish`` at ``http://phpmyadmin.readthedocs.io/es/latest/``

-It also gets included in the Read the Docs flyout:
+It also gets included in the Read the Docs :term:`flyout menu`:

 .. image:: /img/translation_bar.png